reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 .. admonition:: Exercise

    Create two files in your repository and add one of these files to your :bash:`.gitignore` file.
-Hint: You can use :bash:`git status` to keep track of the files and find you what git "sees".
+Hint: You can use :bash:`git status` to keep track of the files and find out what git "sees".
+Also add one pattern that would ignore a common large bioinformatics file type, for example :bash:`*.fastq.gz` or :bash:`*.bam`.

 Branches